-(ii) Financial flabilities: The Company's financial liabilities includes borrowings, trade and other payables including financial guarantee contracts.
+(ii) Investment in subsidiaries and Partnership firm: Investment in subsidiaries and partnership firms is carried at cost less impairment, if any, in the separate financial statements. - (iii) Financial flabilities: The Company's financial flabilities includes borrowings, trade and other payables including financial guarantee contracts.

-Borrowings: Borrowings are subsequently measured at amortised cost.
+Borrowing: Borrowings are subsequently measured at amortised cost.
 Any differences between the proceeds (net of transaction costs) and the redemption/repayment amount is recognised in profit and loss over the period of the borrowings using the effective interest rate method.
-Borrowing are classified as current liabilities unless the group has an unconditional right defer settlement of the liability for at least 12 months after the reporting period.
+Borrowing are classified as current liabilities unless the group has an unconditional right defer softlement of the liability for at least 12 months after the reporting period.
 Where there is a breach of a material provision of a long-term loan arrangement on or before the end of the reporting period with the effect that the liability becomes payable on demand on the reporting date, the entity does not classify the liability as current, if the lender agreed, after the reporting period and before the approval of the financial statements for issue, not to demand payment as a consequence of the breach.

-Trade Payable: These amounts represents liabilities for goods and services provided to the Company prior to the end of financial year which are unpaid.
-The amounts are unsecured and are usually paid within 30 to 1.80 days of recognition.
-Trade and other payables maturing within one year from the Balance Sheet date, the carrying amounts approximate fair value due to the short maturity of these instruments.
+Trade Payable:These amounts represents liabilities for goods and services provided to the Company prior to the end of financial year which are unpaid.
+The amounts are unsecured and are usually paid within 30 to 180 days of recognition.
+Trade and other payables maturing within one year from the Balance Sheet date, the carrying amounts approximate tair value due to the short maturity of these instruments.
 They are recognized initially at fair value and subsequently measured at amortized cost using EIR method.
 Trade and other payables are presented as current liabilities unless payment is not due within 12 months after the reporting period.